cellular biology, biochemistry, microscopy, reproduction, conservation biology

 When endangered wildlife is brought into captivity, the focus on reproduction is centered around the successful production of offspring.

-In livestock species, techniques like in vitro fertilization and embryo culture are common and possible because of the knowledge gained from extensive husbandry practices.
-In wildlife species that would benefit from these procedures, we still do not know enough about their reproductive biology to implement them successfully.
+In livestock species, techniques like in vitro fertilization and embryo culture are common - and possible - due to the knowledge gained from extensive husbandry practices.
+In wildlife species that would benefit from these procedures, we do not know enough about their reproductive biology to implement these techniques successfully.
 Instead, assisted reproduction relies on the cryopreservation of sperm cells and artificial insemination.

 WHAT YOU LEARN